Average Value of a Function (College Board AP® Calculus AB)

 table row cell average space value end cell equals cell fraction numerator 1 over denominator pi minus 0 end fraction integral subscript 0 superscript pi sin x space d x end cell row blank equals cell 1 over pi open square brackets negative cos x close square brackets subscript 0 superscript pi end cell row blank equals cell 1 over pi open parentheses negative cos open parentheses pi close parentheses minus open parentheses negative cos open parentheses 0 close parentheses close parentheses close parentheses end cell row blank equals cell 1 over pi open parentheses negative open parentheses negative 1 close parentheses minus open parentheses negative 1 close parentheses close parentheses end cell row blank equals cell 1 over pi open parentheses 1 plus 1 close parentheses end cell row blank equals cell 2 over pi end cell end table

-average value equals 2 over pi
+Average value equals 2 over pi

-You've read 0 of your 10 free revision notes
+You've read 0 of your 5 free study guides this week

 Join the 100,000+ Students that ❤️ Save My Exams